kalyanamp/notes/docker.md

 ### Alternative networks

-Docker uses the `--network` argunent of the `docker run` command to specify the container network.
+Docker uses the `--network` argument of the `docker run` command to specify the container network.
 To list the Docker networks run:

 ```bash